RduMarais/LibreKast/README.md

 **A nice and free web app to gamify and animate your meetings, build with django channels and anychart free.**

+I am not a developper, so this code is far from perfect !
+Although it runs, please bear in mind that the design of LibreKast is driven by what I managed to do, and not really what I planned to do (in terms of design).

 [![GitHub license](https://img.shields.io/github/license/RduMarais/LibreKast)](https://github.com/RduMarais/LibreKast/blob/master/LICENSE)